Suppressed Density of States in Self-Generated Coulomb Glasses: Outlook

 In self-generated electron glasses, our result can be directly studied by performing tunneling experiments.
 The structure of the low-energy density of states can be measured indirectly via the DC conductivity.
 For structural glasses composed of atoms or molecules it is difficult to measure the density of states directly.
 In general, the existence of single-particle excitations of arbitrary low energy lead to characteristic dynamical properties such as crackling and avalanches.
 However, because our model does not saturate the Efros-Shklovskii bound, we do not expect a scale-invariant avalanche distribution.\cite{Wyart:2012gz,DeGiuli:2014fb,Muller:2015kl,2015arXiv150103017Y}

-We verified our hypothesis using a simple model of Coulombicaly interacting particles on a triangular lattice.
-It would be interesting to see whether models that exhibit icosahedral local order also display the exponentially soft gap.\cite{2013PhRvB..87r4203S} The arguments presented in this Letter generalize trivially to an arbitrary power-law interaction of the form $V/r^\gamma$.
+We verified our hypothesis using a simple model of Coulomb interacting particles on a triangular lattice.
+It would be interesting to see whether models that exhibit icosahedral local order also display the exponentially soft gap.\cite{2013PhRvB..87r4203S} Furthermore, we expect a similar gap structure on other sufficiently frustrated lattices as long as there is a first-order transition that can be supercooled to form metastable states, such as in the 1/3-filled square lattice\cite{Rademaker2013} or the 3d pyrochlore lattice.
+The arguments presented in this Letter generalize trivially to an arbitrary power-law interaction of the form $V/r^\gamma$.
 However, interactions that decay faster than the dimensionality of the system, $V \sim 1/r^\gamma$ with $\gamma > d$ do not lead to glassy behavior.
 Indeed we were not able to reproduce a soft gap for the triangular lattice model with dipolar interactions.
 It remains an interesting open question whether long-range interactions are a sine qua non for glass formation.\cite{Berthier:2011fpa,Muller:2015kl}